 Question #3 – Spacing of Residential Sprinklers in a Small Room

-For rooms 800 sq ft or smaller, each of the four sprinklers in the design area must deliver a minimum density of 0.1 gpm/sq ft but instead of measuring the protection area of each sprinkler by the S x L rule, we are allowed to determine the sprinkler protection area simply by dividing the total area of the room by the number of sprinklers in that room (126.96.36.199(3)).
+For rooms 800 square feet or smaller, each of the four sprinklers in the design area must deliver a minimum density of 0.1 gallons per minute per square foot, but instead of measuring each sprinkler’s protection area according to the S x L rule, we are permitted to simply divide the room’s total area by the number of sprinklers in the room (22.214.171.124(3)).

-The Section 184.108.40.206(3) method is similar to the small room rule method found in 220.127.116.11.2.1.
-Section 18.104.22.168(3); however, does not limit the coverage area of the four sprinklers in the design area to 200 sq ft.
-This section is not limiting the spacing but is allowing an alternate method of determining the coverage area of each sprinkler to calculate the density requirements.
+The small room rule technique is stated in 126.96.36.199.2.1, however Section 188.8.131.52(3) differs in that it does not restrict the coverage area of the four sprinklers in the design area to 200 square feet.
+This provision permits an alternative way of calculating the density requirement by estimating the coverage area of each sprinkler rather than restricting the spacing.

 Question #4 – ESFR Continuous Obstruction